json-schema-form/angular-schema-form/docs/index.md

 ### actions

-*actions* behaves the same as fieldset, but can only handle buttons as chidren.
+*actions* behaves the same as fieldset, but can only handle buttons and submits as children.
 ```javascript
 {
   type: "actions",